Straight to the Point

-You can get yourself a basic Weber kettle grill for around $120, or $175 if you want the one with the bells and whistles.
-You could pay more if you want something larger or more stylish, but even the $120 version is gonna last you for years and years.
+You can get yourself a basic Weber kettle grill for around $139, but we like this upgraded one that's about $200.
+(For $579, you can get one with the bells and whistles—including an ignition system) You could pay more if you want something larger or more stylish, but even the cheap version is gonna last you for years and years.
 (See our guide to the best charcoal grills.)
-There's really no reason to spend more than that.

 It's easy to imagine that a live, solid fuel source, like hardwood or lump charcoal, would produce more smoke and therefore a more "grill-flavored" finished product, but side-by-side testing shows that this is not necessarily the case.

 Propane or natural gas burns relatively clean.
 The by-products of their combustion are mostly just water vapor and carbon dioxide.
 Charcoal, on the other hand, produces a whole host of other molecules, some of which can indeed land on your food and flavor it.
 At the same time, there's a competing source of flavor: vaporized drippings from your food.
 The little sizzles, pops, and flare-ups you get as your burger drips juices (mostly fat, water, and dissolved proteins) onto the hot grill burner bars or coals.
 As those proteins and fats burn up, they create new aromatic compounds that get deposited right back onto your meat as it cooks.
 This happens regardless, whether your heat source is charcoal or gas.